gravitational/workshop/k8sprod.md

 Every time you write something to container's filesystem, it activates [copy on write strategy](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers).

-New storage layer is created using a storage driver (devicemapper, overlayfs or others).
+A new storage layer is created using a storage driver (devicemapper, overlayfs or others).
 In case of active usage, it can put a lot of load on storage drivers, especially in case of Devicemapper or BTRFS.

 Make sure your containers write data only to volumes.
 You can use `tmpfs` for small (as tmpfs stores everything in memory) temporary files: